Best Burp Cloth

 How much use do you like to get out of your baby products?
 If you are looking for a multipurpose workhorse that you can use through multiple children and various tasks, we've got the cloth for you.
 The Gerber Flannel, in particular, uses heavy-duty fabric, has tight stitching around the edges, and is generic enough to fit into many areas of the home.
 We also love the Aden + Anais Burpy Bib for its multitasking abilities.
 The small snap closure allows it to become a drool or mealtime bib after the baby has outgrown the burping stage.
 The high-quality muslin does not wear thin over time, making it an excellent choice for those who would like to reuse baby items through multiple children.

-Some options offer slightly lower quality materials and may not last as long, but they have a price tag to match.
-For parents looking for an item to use only as a burp cloth, this is perfectly acceptable.
-Any item in this review will last long enough to serve that purpose.
-However, if you are on a budget, you can still find a cloth built to last.
-The Gerber Prefold is one of the most durable things we tested on our list, as well as one of the most affordable, so you don't have to compromise.
+Some options are slightly lower quality and may not last as long, but they also sport lower prices.
+For those looking for only a burp cloth, this is probably fine, as any product in this review will likely last long enough to meet this need.
+However, if your budget is tighter and you need a cloth built to last, the Gerber Prefold is one of the most durable and affordable options we tested, which means you don't have to compromise.

 — Abriah Wofford